 What MEAN and MERN Stacks Amount To?

 MEAN stack comprises of 4 key web development technologies such as MongoDB, ExpressJS, Angular, and NodeJS.
 MERN stack, on the other hand, comprises of web development technologies like MongoDB, ExpressJS, ReactJS, and NodeJS.
 The only difference between the two stacks is the presence of Angular in MEAN stack and ReactJS in MERN stack.
-While an Angular development company generally will prefer using MEAN stack, a company with React expertise will opt for MERN stack.
+While an Angular Development Company USA generally will prefer using MEAN stack, a company with React expertise will opt for MERN stack.

 So in total, 5 technologies make up these two tech stacks.
 Let’s have a brief look at these key constituent technologies pertaining to both stacks.

 - MongoDB common to both stacks is a NoSQL class-platform, and document-oriented database program.